fifth-postulate/finding-the-planets/book/src/finding/median.md

 3. Is `a > b`?

-The problem with `f64` is that is implements IEEE-754, the standard for arithmetic with floating point arithmetic.
-This standard defines values `NaN`, not a number, for which is not comparable with any other value.
+The problem with `f64` is that is implements IEEE-754, the standard for arithmetic with floating point numbers.
+This standard defines a value `NaN`, not a number, which is not comparable with any other value.

 So `f64` can not be complete and follow the standard at the same time.
-`PartialOrd` is implemented for `f64`.
-So as long as we do not compare with `NaN`s, which we don't intend to do, we should be save.
+Fortunately `PartialOrd` is implemented for `f64`.
+So as long as we do not compare with `NaN`s, which we don't intend to do, we should be safe.

-Back to sorting, the `sort` method expects that the `Ord` is implemented, so we can not use it.
-It also has a `sort_by`, that allows to pass a `compare` function.
+Back to sorting, the `sort` method expects that the `Ord` is implemented, so we can not use it. `Vec<T>` also has a `sort_by` method, that allows to pass a `compare` function.
 We can use this to our advantage by relying on the `PartialOrd` trait.

 ```rust